imindMan/Hackscript-pro-lang/extra/tutorial.md

 # Introduction

-This is a very quick tutorial that helps you understand all the concepts in HackScript after around 10 minutes to read
+This is a very quick tutorial that helps you understand all the concepts in HackScript after around 1 hour to read <br>

 # List of Memory